AlexCC93/readthedocs_test/docs/source/Services.rst

    /turtlesim/set_parameters
    /turtlesim/set_parameters_atomically

 Notice that the executed nodes have the same six services.
-Nearly every node in ROS2 has these infrastructure services that parameters are built off of.
-These services have to do with ROS2 parameters.
+Nearly every node in ROS 2 has these infrastructure services that parameters are built off of.
+These services have to do with ROS 2 parameters.

 For the moment, focus on the turtlesim-specific services, ``/clear``, ``/kill``, ``/reset``, ``/spawn``, ``/turtle1/set_pen``, ``/turtle1/teleport_absolute``, and ``/turtle1/teleport_relative``.